edgedb/edgedb/docs/reference/admin/databases.rst

 .. eql:synopsis::

-    DROP DATABASE <name> ;
+    drop database <name> ;

 Description
 -----------

-``DROP DATABASE`` removes an existing database.
+The command ``drop database`` removes an existing database.
 It cannot be executed while there are existing connections to the target database.

 .. warning::

-    ``DROP DATABASE`` removes data permanently and cannot be undone.
+    Executing ``drop database`` removes data permanently and cannot be undone.

 Examples
 --------